KippAD/portfolio-project-3/README.md

 <img  src="assets/readme-images/strings-validation.png" width="60%">

 #### **HTML, CSS, and JavaScript**
-As the Voting Station is developed from a template provided by Code Institute, the JavaScript in the application has not been adjusted and therefore there is no need to test the code.
+As the Voting Station is developed from a template provided by Code Institute, the JavaScript in the application has not been adjusted and therefore there was no need to test the code.

 However, small changes have been made to the HTML and CSS in order to format the position of the terminal in Heroku, so all HTML and CSS has been passed through the [**W3C HTML Validator**](https://validator.w3.org/) and the [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/) respectively.